David Carney: 2007 Asian Cup

 During the Asian Cup championship, Carney was selected to play in the starting line-up for Australia against co-host nation Thailand in the final game of the group matches.
 Australia won 4–0 and advanced to the quarter finals of the competition, where they faced Japan.
 Carney played from start to finish in the Asian Cup quarter final, a match that ended 1–1 after 90 minutes, and remained the same score after 30 minutes of extra time.
 Japan won 4–3 after penalties were taken to break the deadlock with Carney striking Australia's third and final penalty goal.
 During the Asian Cup, Carney was played at left full back, impressing in both matches.
 He subsequently played in left back in Australia's 1–0 defeat against Argentina in September 2007.
 In his next international, against Nigeria in November 2007, Carney scored from 30 yards to give the Socceroos a 1–0 win.

 In June 2009, Carney was an impressive figure in the team that beat Bahrain to secure qualification to the World Cup Finals in 2010.
 He scored the second goal in their 2–0 victory in Sydney and was then rested for the final group game against Japan in Melbourne the following week due to being on a yellow card.

 On 12 August 2009, Carney played in the Australian side that comprehensively beat the Republic of Ireland 3–0 in Limerick.
 Carney scored the third goal of the game with a stunning 35-yard drive into the top corner.

 2010 FIFA World Cup

 Carney was selected in the 23-man squad to play at the FIFA 2010 World Cup in South Africa for the Socceroos.
 Carney appeared in the World Cup playing in their Group match against Ghana in which they drew 1–1 and their 2–1 victory against Serbia.

 2011 Asian Cup

 Carney started for Australia in the left-back position for the 2011 Asian Cup in Qatar.
-In the final against Japan, a joint error made by Carney in extra-time allowed Japanese player Tadanari Lee to volley the winning goal.
+In the final against Japan, an error made by Carney in extra-time allowed Japanese player Tadanari Lee to volley the winning goal.

 Carney scored his sixth International goal for Australia in their 2–1 victory against Germany in Monchengladbach on Tuesday 29 March.

 Player of the season

-Australian magazine FourFourTwo named Carney as the Socceroo's Player of the Season for 2007–08 ahead of established Premiership players Tim Cahill, Harry Kewell, Lucas Neill and Mark Viduka.
+Australian magazine FourFourTwo named Carney as the Socceroos Player of the Season for 2007–08 ahead of established Premiership players Tim Cahill, Harry Kewell, Lucas Neill and Mark Viduka.